 Top ways to celebrate Indigenous People’s Day in Alberta

-Here are some ways you can celebrate National Indigenous Peoples Day on June 21.
+A few ways you can celebrate National Indigenous People’s Day on June 21:

 Canada House Gallery

 Join Canada House Gallery either in person in Banff or online, in honouring Indigenous heritage and culture through an exquisite exhibition of curated artworks by some of Canada’s most prominent Indigenous artists.
 Northwest Coast, Cree, Ojibwe, Dene Suline/Saulteaux, and Inuit artworks and cultural stories are showcased in this exceptional exhibition.
 Click here for more information or to join the celebration.

 Join the Banff Centre for Arts and Creativity in celebrating National Indigenous People’s Day virtually with a rich and unique immersion in Treaty 7 arts and culture.
 The FREE events and workshops include: